 Resource center wish list:

 When our families enter our shelter, they often come with few personal belongings and need supplies to meet their basic needs.
-Items can be purchased off of the list below and brought to our Resource Center.
+Items can be purchased off of the list below and brought to our Resource Center Or you can select items from our Amazon Wish List and they will be delivered to us.
 Items range from $1 to $100 (new) and some items can be donated used.
 All items make a significant impact for a family in crisis.

 - Diapers (all sizes)